Foundations of Math 11

 Exploring compound vs simple interest for investments and loans.

 Explore the properties and relationship of angles associated with parallel lines and with geometric figures.

 Analyze scale factors and proportions of various 2 and 3-dimensional figures.

-Use technology to graph linear equations and inequalities.
+Explore the characteristics of lines and use technology to graph linear equations and systems of equations.

 Explore the characteristics and properties of quadratic functions and optimal solutions to max/min applications.

 Use technology to graph inequalities and analyze optimal solutions to applications.

 Collecting data and interpreting it through central tendencies, standard deviation, and confidence intervals.